 - Easy to find fuel in small towns along trails

 - DIY stoves are very inexpensive or free!

-- The base is narrow and unbalanced – need a stand, hard to set pot on stove
+- The base is narrow and unbalanced – it needs a stand, and it is hard to set the pot on the stove

 - They can be unsafe – easy to spill fuel and fire